apricotts/apricotts/README.md

 ##### Q.4 Createa and handle Directory
 ####  Output Generation

-The script creates the required directory and performs manipulations using the "rename" command.
+The script creates the required directory using "mkdir" and performs manipulations using the "rename" command.
+**Note**: The rename command may need to be installed separately, as it might not be available by default on all systems.